 Osteoarthritis can affect any joint, but it most often occurs in the knees, hips, spine and fingers.
 At first it may affect only one joint, but if the that joint is in the fingers, multiple hand joints may become affected.
-The photo at left shows the hard, bony swellings (called Heberden's and Bouchard's nodes) in the finger joints that are typical of osteoarthritis.
+The photo at right shows the hard, bony swellings (called Heberden's and Bouchard's nodes) in the finger joints that are typical of osteoarthritis.

 People with osteoarthritis may have: